 Mike chooses to wear number #5, instead of his grandfather’s historic #8.
 Throughout his entire baseball journey, Mike Yastrzemski has honored what that #8 has meant to his family and the man who wore it.

-#5, however, is his number, representing his own, singular path, thereby leaving his own legacy.
+#5, however, is his number.
+It represents his own, singular path, thereby leaving his own legacy.